accenturedanialmirza/Azure_AI_Translator_Test/README.md

 1.  **Data Ingestion**: Reads input comment data from a specified CSV file.
 2.  **Language Detection**: Utilizes the `detect_language.py` module to identify the language of each comment.
 This step is crucial for optimizing translation API calls.
-3.  **Text Translation**: Translates comments to English (or other specified languages) using Azure AI Translator.
-The `translator_copilot_lazy.py` module handles this efficiently through a lazy, mini-batch approach, which helps manage API rate limits and memory usage for large volumes of text.
+3.  **Text Translation**: Dynamically determines an optimal mini-batch size using [`decide_batch_size.py`](decide_batch_size.py) and then translates comments to English (or other specified languages) using Azure AI Translator.
+The [`translator_copilot_lazy.py`](translator_copilot_lazy.py) module handles this efficiently through a lazy, mini-batch approach, which helps manage API rate limits and memory usage for large volumes of text.
-4.  **Text Splitting**: The `split_texts.py` module is used to accurately split both original and translated texts into individual sentences, preserving the context and order.
+4.  **Text Splitting**: The [`split_texts.py`](split_texts.py) module is used in two stages: first, to accurately split both original and translated texts into lists of individual sentences within the DataFrame, and then to expand these lists into new rows, creating a detailed sentence-level view while preserving context and order.
 5.  **Non-Informative Comment Detection**: Translated comments are then passed through a pre-trained machine learning model (from `detect_non_informative.py`) to classify them as non-informative or legitimate.
-6.  **Data Output**: The processed and enriched data, including translated texts and spam classifications, is saved into Parquet files in a structured output directory for subsequent analysis or integration.
+6.  **Data Output**: The processed and enriched data is saved into two Parquet files in the `./data/prod/` directory: `_translated_lazy.parquet` (containing translated comments and non-informative classifications) and `_translated_split_lazy.parquet` (containing individual source and translated sentences).

 ## Setup